trevisanj/aosss/README.md

 ### 1.1.1 Programs available

 :bulb: To print a list of `aosss` programs, run `aosss-programs.py` from the console.
-As of today (5th/Nov/2016, it will give you the following output)
+As of today (5th/Nov/2016), it will give you the following:

 Graphical applications:
   - `aosss-wavelength-chart.py` -- Draws a [wavelength] x [various stacked information] chart